Fig Trees for Sale UK: Buying Guide

 Why is my fig tree not fruiting?

-Common reasons include lack of sun, too much unrestricted root growth, cold exposure, poor ripening weather, drought in pots, or the tree still being young.
+Common reasons include lack of sun, too much unrestricted root growth, cold exposure, poor ripening weather or drought in pots.

 Should I restrict fig tree roots?